 New research suggests that there may be more than one way for Lyme disease to be contracted.
-It is widely known that Lyme disease is transmitted through the bite of a tick that carries the infection, however, there is now thought to be more than just that one factor that leads to the development of the disease.
-The reason for this hypothesis is because of the fact that it is not uncommon for multiple members of a family to develop the disease.
-If there were not other factors in play, it seems unlikely that it would be common for more than one person living in the same house to be bitten by the same tick.
-When I say “multiple members of a family living in the house”, what I’m referring to is that they share the same micro biome environment, and not that they were bitten by the same tick that somehow found its way inside.
+It is widely known that Lyme disease is transmitted through the bite of a tick that carries the infection.
+However, new theories suggest that more than just that one factor leads to the development of the disease.
+The reason is that it is not uncommon for multiple members of a family to develop the disease.
+Because of this, it seems unlikely that it would be common for more than one person living in the same house to be bitten by the same tick.
+When I say “multiple members of a family living in the house”, I’m referring to the fact that they share the same micro biome environment.
+It is not that they were bitten by the same tick that somehow found its way inside.

 Okay, now let’s get into the basics of Lyme disease.

 Lyme disease is contracted through a tick bite.
-Not all ticks carry the Lyme disease causing bacteria.
+Not all ticks carry the Lyme disease-causing bacteria.
 Generally, about a week or two after the bite, 50 to 70 percent of people develop the red rash that encircles the site of the bite.
 This rash is sometimes referred to as the bull’s-eye rash, because obviously it looks like a bull’s-eye.
-The rash isn’t usually painful or itchy, just an inflammatory response by the body.
+The rash isn’t usually painful or itchy.
+It just causes an inflammatory response by the body.
 Early symptoms may include fever, fatigue, neck stiffness, muscle aches, joint pain, chills, swollen lymph nodes, and headache.

 Lyme disease is also fairly localized in the United States to the Northeast and other heavily wooded areas.
-It is more common for the disease to be contracted in this part of the country, but not impossible to contract elsewhere.
+It is more common for the disease to be contracted in this part of the country.
+But, it is not impossible to contract elsewhere.
 Precautions should be taken when exposure to ticks is more likely, especially in the Northeast.
-Some things you can do to minimize your risk of exposure to ticks, and therefore Lyme disease, are to wear pants and long sleeves, to reduce the area of exposed skin where a tick may be able to attach, or using insect repellent to discourage ticks from wanting to be near you.
+Some things you can do to minimize your risk of exposure to ticks and Lyme disease are wearing pants and long sleeves.
+This reduces the area of exposed skin where a tick may be able to attach.
+Another thing is to use insect repellent to discourage ticks from wanting to be near you.

+Why is Lyme Disease Awareness Month important?
 Lyme disease can be tricky to diagnose, and can take years to diagnose after symptoms begin.
 Lyme disease’s symptoms are very similar to symptoms of many other diseases.
-It can often seem to mimic other diseases, especially other chronic conditions such as autoimmune diseases.
+It can often seem to mimic other diseases.
+This is especially true of other chronic conditions such as autoimmune diseases.
 Every patient’s experience is different, and not all symptoms are necessarily present for every patient.
 Most often, it is a combination of symptoms, but not all of them.